 Before entering into any Transaction, you should conduct a thorough and independent evaluation of the terms of the Transaction in light of your particular circumstances and the nature and extent of your exposure to, and willingness to incur, risk.
 You should also consider whether the Transaction is appropriate for you in light of your experience, objectives, financial and operational resources and other relevant circumstances.
-Unless expressly agreed in writing, we are not providing you with legal, financial, tax, accounting or other advice in connection with any Transaction.
+Unless expressly agreed in writing, we are not providing you with legal, regulatory, financial, tax, accounting or other advice in connection with any Transaction.

 The terms of any Transaction that you and we enter into will be set forth in the confirmation or other agreement evidencing the Transaction, including any terms incorporated by reference therein.
 Subject to the exceptions described below, any Transaction that you and we enter into will have the terms that you and we expressly agree upon (orally, via email or in any other manner) in connection with the Transaction and other terms determined as follows:

 (1) Specified prior transaction, form confirmation or term sheet.
 If we notify you that the Transaction will have the terms set forth in a specified term sheet prior transaction, form confirmation or terms spreadsheet, the Transaction will have such terms, subject to any express agreement between you and us in connection with the Transaction.